 An example from history: Dr. Ignaz Semmelweis realised in 1847 that cleaning doctors’ hands could save patients’ lives.
 His colleagues were at first willing to indulge his whim, and infection rates plummeted on his unit.
 But after a series of miscommunications and political conflicts within the hospital system, Semmelweis came to be regarded as a crank and was demoted.
 The practice of handwashing was abandoned, and thousands of patients died from infection over the next decades until later researchers proved him right.
-If he’d prioritized clear communication of his ideas and better relationships with his colleagues, the establishment might not have been so tragically late in realizing that his ideas were correct.
+If he’d prioritised clear communication of his ideas and better relationships with his colleagues, the establishment might not have been so tragically late in realising that his ideas were correct.

-The risk of making a misjudgment is a good reason not to rush into solving a complex problem without getting the necessary training, mentoring, supervision or advice, and to embed yourself in a community of colleagues who may notice before you make a major mistake.
+The risk of making a misjudgment is a good reason (when possible) not to rush into solving a complex problem without getting the necessary training, mentoring, supervision or advice, and to embed yourself in a community of colleagues who may notice before you make a major mistake.
 Semmelweis’s story also highlights the importance of being good at communicating your ideas, not just developing them.

 The unilateralist’s curse

-Let’s say that there’s a field of ten people each trying to estimate the expected value of a potentially risky initiative that would turn out to have a negative impact if it’s taken.
+More generally, let’s say that there’s a field of ten people each trying to estimate the expected value of a potentially risky initiative that would turn out to have a negative impact if it’s taken.
 Even if, on average, the group’s estimate is correct, there will be some people whose estimate of the value is too high and others whose estimate is too low.
-If everybody acts based on their own judgment alone, then whether the initiative is started will be determined entirely by whether the most optimistic member of the whole group, i.e. the one who most overestimated the initiative’s value, thinks it will be positive.
+If everybody acts based on their own judgement alone, then whether the initiative is started will be determined entirely by whether the most optimistic member of the whole group, i.e. the one who most overestimated the initiative’s value, thinks it will be positive.
 This is a recipe for going ahead with a lot of bad projects.

 Fortunately, the curse can be lifted if you take the judgement of the rest of your field into account and refrain from taking unilateral action when most of them would disagree.
-This is a strong argument for developing a good network and general knowledge about the range of views in your field before taking major actions.

-There are a lot of ways to do this.
 For instance, imagine you’re excited about a totally new way to improve the world and want to start fundraising to get it off the ground, so you go and talk to all the millionaire donors who seem like they might be interested.
 Unfortunately, you haven’t really thought through objections to your ideas, and so repeatedly come across as naive.
 Those donors decide not to fund you, and are also less likely to take meetings with anyone else who wants to do something similar in the future.

-It doesn’t take much imagination to think up other possibilities:
+It doesn’t take much imagination to think up other possibilities.

 Perhaps the most subtle way you can damage a small field’s reputation is a willingness to do very visible but mediocre or unimpressive work that only makes a small direct contribution to the problem at hand.

-Unfortunately, when passing judgement on something we often call to mind whatever we associate with it, and then ask ourselves ‘how good is a typical example’?
+Unfortunately, when passing judgement on something we often call to mind whatever we associate with it, and then ask ourselves ‘how good is a typical example?’
 This is how a CV that says you published five papers in top academic journals can be more impressive than a CV which says you published those papers and also wrote ten that couldn’t get published anywhere at all.

 Watering down a field with mediocre work can also impede its long-run growth.
 Should researchers working on a neglected topic publish mediocre or unimpressive research contributions in addition to their best ones?
 Sharing all of their insights with the world might advance science the most in the short-run.
-However, fields where the best research is diluted by lots of marginal contributions may develop a lackluster reputation, deterring the most promising grad students.
+However, fields where the best research is diluted by lots of marginal contributions may develop a lacklustre reputation, deterring the most promising grad students.

 When a field’s just getting started, any given paper could end up accidentally serving as another person’s introduction to the subject area.
 Researchers might be better off really nailing just their best ideas — the ones that would be attractive to promising students who’ve never seen work in the area before.

-These reputational risks are a reason to put your best foot forward and to consider how your work affects others’ perceptions of your field, but we don’t want to overemphasize them.
+These reputational risks are a reason to put your best foot forward and to consider how your work affects others’ perceptions of your field, but we don’t want to overemphasise them.
 Of course, the ideal isn’t to publish your single best idea and then retire to avoid besmirching your reputation with anything less.